AhmedAAkl/cat_dog_classifiction/README.md

 The model validation accuracy nearly equal 89%

-Tools for improving CNN performance
+#Tools for improving CNN performance
 The following techniques are employed to imporve performance of CNN.
+Train

 1. Data augmentation
 The number of train-data is increased to 5 times by means of